 The determination documents do not list the land to which Section 47B applies.
 It applies to land which meets the criteria above.
+Only non-exclusive native title rights can be recognised over this type of land.

 What is section 47C of the Native Title Act?